PinkSwitch/Live-A-Live-Internal-Randomizer/README.txt

 	(JP) should be patched over the original Japanese rom.
 	(EN) should be patched over the english translation.
 Some prepatched copies may or may not work.
 Regardless of which patch is used, the Randomizer will still be in English.
+Additional credits to Sara for helping to gather data for the Buriki Daioh skills randomizer!

 Changes from the base game: